 There’s not a great deal of humility being shown by the defeated Remain camp.
 And frankly there should be.
 I had my opinion, based on the factors I considered important, and I voted accordingly, as I assume everyone else did as well.
 Except that when the results of 33.6 million variations on that process were all counted up, it turned out that more people disagreed with me than agreed.

 As someone who wants to believe in democracy, I can only conclude that they’re probably correct.
 (Not definitely, perhaps, because the margin was fairly tight, but definitely probably.)
 Democracy is not about us generously being given a little say in how things are run; it’s based on the idea that the collective mind of the country knows better than me.
 At least, it does in terms of how society should run itself.
 Obviously, I wouldn’t trust a mass decision on how to construct an unmanned space probe, but – as Michael Gove pointed out – this referendum wasn’t a question to be resolved by experts.
-We don’t live in a technocracy, and nor do we want to be.
+We’re not living in a technocracy, and nor do we want to be.

 Of course, the experts may well turn out to have been right in their forecasts.
 The bad things with which we were threatened may come to pass.
 There may be a recession, Britain may not have as much power in the world, Scotland may leave the Union.
 But there was a price to pay whichever side won.
 And the people have decided that that price – if it happens – is one that’s worth paying, in exchange for sovereignty, and identity, and a feeling that rulers could be sacked, and the right to make economic decisions in the national interest, and all the other arguments for Leave.
 It was a judgement call, and that was our judgement.